Featured Post

 claude

-# "Audit all blog posts for SEO issues (title length, meta descriptions,
+# "Audit all blog posts for SEO issues — check title length, meta descriptions,

-# internal links, tags).
-Then optimize each post and build topic clusters
+# internal links, and tags.
+Then optimize each post and add cross-links

-npm run build # Verify no broken links
+npm run build # Make sure nothing is broken

 git add content/blog/ && git commit -m "SEO optimization" && git push

-MCP with Puppeteer enables browser-based audits that analyze your site exactly as search engines see it—including JavaScript-rendered meta tags, Core Web Vitals, and structured data.
-Configure MCP servers by creating a .mcp.json file in your project root:
+MCP with Puppeteer lets you run browser-based audits that see your site the way search engines do — including JavaScript-rendered meta tags, Core Web Vitals, and structured data.
+Add it to your .mcp.json:

 {